 Change your password remotely by following the steps in this document: Change Password while Working Remotely - (PDF)

 No, please do not take your desktop with you.
 Most applications are browser based and will run from a home computer with an internet connection.
-If you do not have a home computer, please discuss with your supervisor and ICIT will work with them on a solution.
+If you do not have a home computer, please discuss with your supervisor and ITS will work with them on a solution.

 Contact the ltc@uww.edu or visit: Getting Started with Canvas.

-Check out these tips and directions on how to use Webex Teams: https://uww.service-now.com/kb?id=kb_article_view&sysparm_article=KB0010802
+Check out these tips and directions on how to use Webex

 Contact ltc@uww.edu or visit: Getting Started with Kaltura Capture.